sts10/splitter/readme.markdown

 ## Other approaches

-[Sergey Bugaev](https://github.com/bugaevc) contributed not 1 but ultimately 4 other functions that perform this same task much more efficiently.
+[Sergey Bugaev](https://github.com/bugaevc) contributed not 1 but ultimately 4 other implementations of the function that all perform this same task more efficiently.
 They're all located in `src/lib.rs`.

-## Measuring performance of various versions of the function
+## Measuring performance of various implementations of the function

 Using the Rust benchmarking library [Criterion](https://docs.rs/criterion/0.3.4/criterion/), we benchmarked each of the functions with varying input data sizes.
 You can see this code in `benches/splitters.rs`.